 6. Schedule Time for Time Wasters

-Things like like checking out what the new baby is doing on Facebook or reading those joke emails should be scheduled for certain times during the day and not during your productive time.
+Things like checking out what the new baby is doing on Facebook or reading those joke emails should be scheduled for specific times during the day, not during your productive time.

-This requires a bit a discipline but if you can master it you will find out how much more you are able to accomplish.
+This requires some discipline, but if you can master it, you will discover how much more you can accomplish.

-Don’t even open those pages on your computer while you are trying to accomplish other tasks.
+Don’t open those pages on your computer while trying to accomplish other tasks.

 We all do things that might have been important at one time but may no longer add value or help achieve goals.

-It is important to constantly be evaluating what needs to be done and thinking about why it needs to be done.
+It is vital to constantly evaluate what needs to be done and think about why it needs to be done.